Rohit1024/cloud-fuctions-github-actions/README.md

 # cloud-fuctions-github-actions
-A demo for deploying Cloud Functions with GitHub Actions
+A demo for deploying Cloud Functions with GitHub Actions demo